AminEslamian/Golestan_Simulation/README.md

 ## 🏗️ Features

 - ✅ User authentication and role-based access (Student, instructors, Admin)
-- ✅ Admin dashboard for managing users and classrooms
+- ✅ Admin dashboard for managing users, classrooms and courses
-- ✅ Student portal to view courses, schedule, and grades
+- ✅ Student portal to view courses, check grades, and remove courses
 - ✅ instructors interface to manage classes and assign grades
 - ✅ Responsive design using Bootstrap
 - ✅ Code organized with MVC pattern and repository-service structure